camunda/camunda-docs-manual/content/update/minor/75-to-76/was.md

 # 4. Maintain the BPM Platform Configuration

 If you have previously replaced the default BPM platform configuration with a custom configuration following any of the ways outlined in the [deployment descriptor reference][configuration-location], it may be necessary to restore this configuration.
-This can be done by repeating the configuration replacement steps for the upgraded platform.
+This can be done by repeating the configuration replacement steps for the updated platform.

 # 5. Install the Camunda Archive